kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

   - cgroup v2 requirement validation
   - Containers not able to "escape" the resource limits set by the Pod
   - Runtime compatibility checks
-- `critest`: a CRI conformance test in [cri-tools](https://github.com/kubernetes-sigs/cri-tools) exercising `cgroup_mount_mode` and the `supports_cgroup_options` advertisement, so container runtimes implementing the CRI API can validate conformance independently of Kubernetes.
+- `critest`: a CRI conformance test in [cri-tools](https://github.com/kubernetes-sigs/cri-tools) exercising `cgroup_mount_mode` and its `RuntimeFeatures` advertisement, so container runtimes implementing the CRI API can validate conformance independently of Kubernetes.

 ### Graduation Criteria